There are so many uses for cherry pits and stems -- don't waste a single piece of the fruit when preserving for your pantry!

 Drying Cherry stems is a way to preserve another portion of the fruit and have uses for it later.
 You can dry in your dehydrator much the same ways as the fruit for 5-10hrs or place on paper towels or paper grocery bags and allow to air dry.
 Store in an airtight container.

 Cherry Tea - Dry, powder, and use to make Cherry Tea.
-You can mix 1 tsp of cherry stem powder with a pinch of cinnamon into a fine mesh tea strainer/bag, and boil for five minutes for a tea.
+You can mix 1 teaspoon of cherry stem powder with a pinch of cinnamon into a fine mesh tea strainer/bag, and boil for five minutes for a tea.

 - Drying options - place on a paper or tea towel and dry for a few days on your countertop.